trace-01/Part-1-of-Capstone/README.md

 # Part-1-of-Capstone

-It's a mardown file in this repository.
+It's a marKown file in this repository.